saurabh-ariyan/back-end-developer-interview-questions/gyan.md

 -  Develop with dummy data, visibliy dummy data. *no accidents*
-   - valid emails in the development db can get emails, accidently.
+   - valid emails in the development db can recieve your development emails, accidently.
 -  Values which are configration depenedent should be defined in a seperate file. *staging url*

 -  API calls should ideally do one thing + error handling that one thing.